-Many will remember how the originally named English Riviera Centre (ERC) came into existence after Torbay Council working with the Tourism Industry in the late 70’s early 80’s saw an opportunity to extend the 10-week holiday season through promoting conferences and events.
+Many will remember how the originally named English Riviera Centre (ERC) came into existence after Torbay Council, working with the Tourism Industry in the late 70s early 80s, saw an opportunity to extend the 10-week holiday season by promoting conferences and events.

 The Murrell family, owners of the Rosetor Hotel, generously donated the hotel plot of land to the Council as a potential site for a new centre.
 This gift is commemorated in the naming of the ground floor meeting rooms as the Grace Murrell Suite.

-Centre opened in 1987 When the centre first opened in 1987 visitors paid at the turnstiles and walked into a hybrid mix of conference auditorium, leisure pool, sports hall, gym, pool room and squash courts.
+When the Centre first opened in 1987, visitors paid at the turnstiles and walked into a hybrid mix of conference auditorium, leisure pool, sports hall, gym, pool room and squash courts.